 Final stop: Pakistan

-I have to admit to knowing nothing about Pakistani cuisine, so maybe starting with the sweet stuff is good for me and my sweet tooth.
-I really wanted to cook from this before a member of my team left, as his family heritage is Pakistani, so wanted to see how authentic a taste I could produce.
+I have to admit to knowing nothing about Pakistani cuisine.
+Maybe starting with the sweet stuff is good for me and my sweet tooth.
+I really wanted to cook from this before a member of my team left, as his family heritage is Pakistani.
+I’d have liked to have seen how authentic a taste I could produce.

 But I’d give it a go.